otr4j/otrv4/otrv4.md

 whether a new ECDH key has been generated within a certain amount of time.
 If it hasn't, the session is expired.

+> FIXME this seems to suggest either receiving a message or sending a message, as both activities contribute to a new ECDH shared secret.
+(Alternatively, they intend to say ECDH keypair, which means every sender rotation.
+The difference is minor, because rotations alternate between participants.
+Most importantly, both clients need to be active (send messages) in order to keep the ratchet(s) going.)

 To expire a session:

 1. Calculate the MAC keys corresponding to the stored message keys in the